-With mediations becoming more common in complex disputes, limiting mediation to a single day can be detrimental to achieving a result.
+With mediations becoming more common in complex disputes of the type outlined above, limiting mediation to a single day can be detrimental to achieving a result.
 Often it's the case that two days or more would be more appropriate, even if ultimately all the allotted time is not required.
 It is usually easier for parties with long distances to travel to go home early than it is to find a date convenient for all parties to reconvene.

 At the same time as mediations have become more complex, anecdotal evidence suggests that the proportion of cases that reach settlement on the day has fallen sharply.
-'The one-day wonder is now much less frequent,' notes one mediator.
+'The oneday wonder is now much less frequent,' notes one mediator.

 There are a number of theories as to why this might be the case.
-One suggests that in the light of various court decisions, lawyers who have been culturally opposed to mediation now find themselves forced into the process as part of their professional obligation to the client.
+One suggests that in the light of various court decisions over the last eighteen months or two years, lawyers who have been culturally opposed to mediation now find themselves forced into the process as part of their professional obligation to the client.
 Previously only trailblazers, innovators, or those naturally sympathetic to mediation got involved.
 A wider, and generally less sympathetic cross-section of lawyers, the theory goes, makes it more difficult to bring cases to a close.

 Another theory suggests lawyers are increasingly using mediation as part of a wider process.
 Cases that don't settle on the day often do so a week or so later.
 Where appropriate lawyers are deliberately deciding to end the mediation unsuccessfully because they feel a more advantageous settlement will be achieved when the opposing side has had more time to think.
 And often this is preferable to working on into the night.
+In support of this theory, mediators have observed in family-law mediations, which take place for a couple of hours every two or so weeks, that the shift in position comes between meetings: people think differently about offers once they've had time to reflect on them.
+The strategic advantages of deliberately stringing out mediations are debatable.
 'It's a possible strategy,' says one mediator.

 'You don't have to settle on the day, but there's a risk factor in letting the other side stew.
 After all, they might not accept the offer.
 It's a judgment call: will they stew, or will they bake [ie. harden their position]?'